dracoventions/TWCManager/docs/README.md

 ### Why do I need to log into my Tesla account when using the web interface?

    * TWCManager uses your Tesla login to obtain an API token.
 This API token is used to talk to your vehicle(s).
-   * When the available charger capacity falls below minAmpsPerTWC,
+   * When the available charger capacity falls below minAmpsPerTWC, the TWCManager script will contact the Tesla API to tell the vehicle to stop charging.
+If this is not configured, your vehicle will continue to charge at 6A even when the charging policy dictates that we stop charging.